 People spend over 60% of their lives indoors, making indoor air quality, including correct temperature and humidity levels, critical to personal health and comfort.

-The recommended level of humidity for human health is between 40-60%RH.
-To maintain this level large offices will employ industrial humidification systems within the central air conditioning system.
-However, in-room humidifier systems are available that can introduce moisture directly and discretely to a room's atmosphere.
+To protect human health and create a comfortable, productive environment the ideal humidity level lies between 40-60%RH.
+Installing industrial humidification systems within the central air conditioning system will ensure precise management and effortless maintaining of the ideal RH value.
+However, in-room humidifiers are an available option that can introduce moisture directly to a room's atmosphere.

-Correctly humidified rooms feel warmer and more comfortable, especially in colder climates where heating systems are required.
+Adequately humidified rooms feel warmer and immediately more comfortable.
+In colder climates where heating systems are a necessity this can make a big difference to one’s overall well-being.

 The Sterling Chart – optimum RH for health

-The Sterling Chart below illustrates how RH affects health and well being.
-Colds, flu, sore throat, dry eyes, itchy and cracked skin are all symptoms that are usually prevalent in the cold dry months of the winter when the indoor RH is at its lowest.
+The Sterling Chart visually demonstrates the effect of RH levels on human health and comfort.
+Colds, flu, sore throat, dry eyes, itchy and cracked skin are well-known effects of low indoor humidity levels during the cold dry months of the winter.
 The increase in bacteria, viruses and ozone production (caused by static electricity) in low RH levels all have an adverse affect on health.

 How does the outdoor temperature affect the indoor humidity level?

-Admitting cold outdoor air into a space will lower the indoor RH.
+Allowing cold outdoor air into an indoor environment will lower the indoor humidity.
 When the lower temperature outdoor air is brought indoors and heated, it loses moisture and reduces the overall RH.

 For example: if the outdoor temperature is 0°F and 50% RH and the air comes indoors and is heated to 70°F, the residual moisture after heating the outdoor air will only be about 3% RH.
 Even on a nice, sunny 35°F and 50% RH day, the residual indoor RH will only be about 14%.